uber/kraken/README.md

 [![Build Status](https://travis-ci.org/uber/kraken.svg?branch=master)](https://travis-ci.org/uber/kraken)
 [![Github Release](https://img.shields.io/github/release/uber/kraken.svg)](https://github.com/uber/kraken/releases)

-Kraken is a P2P-powered docker registry which focuses on scalability and availability.
+Kraken is a P2P-powered docker registry that focuses on scalability and availability.
 It is designed for docker image management, replication and distribution in a hybrid cloud environment.
-With pluggable backend support, Kraken can also be plugged into existing docker registry setups simply as the distribution layer.
+With pluggable backend support, Kraken can easily integrate into existing docker registry setups as the distribution layer.

 Kraken has been in production at Uber since early 2018.
 In our busiest cluster, Kraken distributes more than 1 million blobs per day, including 100k 1G+ blobs.
 At its peak production load, Kraken